 I always say that hosting a party doesn’t have to be complicated.
-For this girl’s night in I started by setting up a Halloween themed bar cart where guest could “pick your poison.”
+For this girl’s night in I started by setting up a Halloween-themed bar cart where guests could “pick your poison.”
 I used my DIY Metallic Bar Cart and rounded up a few of my Halloween decorations to give this everyday bar cart a new look.
 I painted a few faux pumpkins with a subtle neon pink and green color to give it the perfect pop of color.

 I also made an easy and inexpensive Pastel Halloween Skeleton Wreath that was perfect for this celebration.
 You can find all the details and supplies for this super easy wreath over on the DecoArt blog.

-I used a simple black and white striped fabric for the table cloth and then layered it with black, white and pink pumpkins.
-I added more pops of pink with a simple pink and black floral arrangement in my skull vase, and surrounded with the a few touches of gold to create a pretty centerpiece.
+I used a simple black and white striped fabric for the tablecloth and then layered it with black, white, and pink pumpkins.
+I added more pops of pink with a simple pink and black floral arrangement in my skull vase and surrounded it with a few touches of gold to create a pretty centerpiece.

 I can’t wait to have my “ghoulfriends” over to celebrate one of my favorite holidays!
-While everything about this celebration is simple I know that my friends will appreciate the break from the mundane and the chance to catch up, laugh and to create special memories.
+While everything about this Pink-O-Ween Halloween Ghoul’s Night Party is simple I know that my friends will appreciate the break from the mundane and the chance to catch up, laugh, and create special memories.